daytonn/daytonn.github.io/code.md

 icon: fa-github
 ---

-I tend to write a lot of developer productivity tools and small JavaScript libraries.
+I have a few pet JavaScript libraries.
 Bash scripting and small command line utilities are a hobby of mine.
-I also have a few pet JavaScript libraries.
-I've got a small handful of Ruby gems with a sprinkling of SublimeText plugins and themes.
+I've got a small handful of Ruby gems with a sprinkling of SublimeText plugins, themes and npm packages.

 Here are a few of my favorites